SariCohen2/SariCohen2/README.md

 ## ✨ Hey there!
 I'm Sara Cohen (@SariCohen2) 🚀
-### Full Stack Developer | Currently in QA at [AudioCodes](https://www.audiocodes.com/)
+### Full Stack Developer | Currently in Automation development at [AudioCodes](https://www.audiocodes.com/)

 ## 🚀 About Me
 I'm a passionate **Full Stack Developer** with a strong background in software engineering.
-While currently working in **software testing** at [AudioCodes](https://www.audiocodes.com/), I continue to expand my expertise in both **backend and frontend development**.
+While currently working in **Automation development** at [AudioCodes](https://www.audiocodes.com/), I continue to expand my expertise in both **backend and frontend development**.
 I thrive on solving complex problems, building efficient and scalable applications, and constantly learning new technologies.
 I enjoy collaborating with teams to create high-quality software solutions that enhance user experience and performance.

 ## 💻 Skills & Tools